hadong1502/HMAX_illusion/README.md

 `dataset.ipynb`: Run this to create the data \
 `Dataset.py`: Dataset classes for PyTorch integration

+The implementation of HMAX was adapted from github.com/wmvanvliet/pytorch_hmax/.

 ### You can read my report at `Paper.pdf`.

 ## References